RoyalIcing/flambeau/README.md

 ## Full Example

-See the [async redux example](examples/async-redux) for a full example of introspection and the features of Flambeau.
+See the [async redux demo example](examples/async-redux) for a full example of introspection and the features of Flambeau.